siboehm/lleaves/README.md

 converts them into optimized machine code.

 ## Why LLeaves?
-- Easy of use: The interface of `lleaves.Model` is a subset of `LightGBM.Booster`.
+- Drop-in replacement for LightGBM: The interface is a subset of `LightGBM.Booster`.
 - Speed: Up to 10x performance increase compared to LightGBM.
-- Few dependencies: `llvmlite` and `numpy`.
-No C/C++ compiler necessary, LLVM comes statically linked.
+- Just two dependencies: `llvmlite` and `numpy`.
+LLVM comes statically linked.

-## Why not LLeaVes?
+## Why not LLeaves?
 Some LightGBM features are not yet implemented in LLeaVes:
 - Multiclass prediction
 - Multithreading